-Road Needs Study:
+• Road Needs Study:

-The most recent Roads Needs Study was updated in 2020 utilizing external consultants through municipal asset management programs, offered by the Federation of Canadian Municipalities (FCM).
+The most recent Roads Needs Study was updated internally in 2023 and in 2020 utilizing external consultants through municipal asset management programs, offered by the Federation of Canadian Municipalities (FCM).
 This study reviewed the road network, broke the various road sections down into individual segments, consistent in their characteristics and other infrastructure located within, and recorded the performance and condition details for each.
-This information has and will continue to be used to identify the capital and maintenance needs of the system, the timing for the required work and the road priority.
+This information has and will continue to be used and updated internally to identify the capital and maintenance needs of the system, the timing for the required work and the road priority.